SBU-BMI/quip_cnn_segmentation/README.md

 If you want to obtain initial synthetic images with nuclear masks, please read training-data-synthesis/README.md
 If you want to train your nuclei segmentation model, or use our trained nuclei segmentation model, please read segmentation-of-nuclei/README.md

-This software uses several open source code, expecially:
+This software uses several open source repositories, especially:
 https://github.com/carpedm20/simulated-unsupervised-tensorflow